HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ look back at …”
+I am happy to learn you can say “ work a night shift.”

 ★★★★★